20c/vaping/docs/quickstart.md

     async: thread
 ```

-Additionally vodka will need to be made aware of any data group that will be sent to it, so each new vaping process will need a new group added in `apps.graphsrv.groups`
+Additionally, vodka will need to be made aware of any data group that will be sent to it, so each new vaping process will need a new group added in `apps.graphsrv.groups`

 ```
 apps: